avikdelta/Recursive_overlap_cluster/README.md

 A C++ implementation of a recursive parallel overlap graph clustering algorithm

-COPYRIGHT (C) 2016 Avik Ray:
+COPYRIGHT (C) 2016-present by Avik Ray:

-RedSVD.h copyright belongs to Okanohara Daisuke and Nicolas Tessore.
+`RedSVD.h` copyright belongs to Okanohara Daisuke and Nicolas Tessore.
 Remaining all files copyright belongs to Avik Ray.
 The program and codes can be used under the Apache License, Version 2.0

 contact: avik@utexas.edu

 Please cite the reference below if used.

-reference: Avik Ray, Javad Ghaderi, Sujay Sanghavi and Sanjay Shakkottai, "Overlap Graph Clustering via Successive Removal", Proceedings of 52nd Annual Allerton Conference (Allerton 2014), Allerton, USA.
+- Avik Ray, Javad Ghaderi, Sujay Sanghavi and Sanjay Shakkottai, "Overlap Graph Clustering via Successive Removal", Proceedings of 52nd Annual Allerton Conference (Allerton 2014), Allerton, USA.

 ## Folder description